firflant/react-form-component/README.md

 selection of user friendly inputs and wide customization abilities to match your design and functionality.

->From version 2.x this package is a continuation of [react-standalone-form](https://www.npmjs.com/package/react-standalone-form).

 ## [Docs and examples](https://firflant.github.io/react-form-component)

 ![Screenshot](https://raw.githubusercontent.com/firflant/react-form-component/master/screenshot.jpg "Screenshot")